dpgrote/Forthon/README.md

 efficient Fortran, and the high level controlling code can be written in the much more versatile Python language.

+## Installing

+Requires python versions 3.8 or higher and the numpy package.

+To install from the source,

+python -m pip install .

+Write permission is required for the python library site-packages directory.

+Alternatively, it can be installed from PyPI, as in "pip install Forthon".

+See the examples, which act as the documentation.

 ## Example

 An example of how to use Forthon can be found in the simpleexample subdirectory.
 Go into